-The annual festival of the best independent Irish films created in the past year by Irish filmmakers working around the world and filmmaker from all over the world working in Ireland.
-For over two decades the festival has strived to create a program of inclusion that supports the diverse voices that celebrates the art of Irish storytelling in animation, documentary, live action, music and dance videos and experimental in both short and feature lengths.
-We look forward to your submission and sharing your expression of Irish imagination with Chicago audiences.
+Annual festival of the best independent films created in the past year by Irish filmmakers working around the world and filmmaker from all over the world working in Ireland.
+For over two decades the festival has strived to create a program of inclusion that supports and celebrates diverse voices of Irish storytelling in animation, documentary and live action in both short and feature lengths.